anupam-kumar-krishnan/Namaste-React/02 Igniting Our App/Episode 02 Part 02 - Igniting Our App.md

 - In HTML, we are ejectng App.js, so it treats this script as a browser script.
 It treats this is a normal javascript file (normal javaScript does not have import in it), but in actual it is not

 ## _Make browser understand that the file App.js is not a normal file_
-- This is why, we need to tell browser zbout the file which is not a normal file, it's a module
+- This is why, we need to tell browser about the file which is not a normal file, it's a module
 - To make browser understand, add <b>`type=module`</b> in script tag

 ```js
 <script type=module" src="./App.js"></script>
 ```

-- Now, React is not comming from the CDN link, but from the dependecy which we have installed(from node_modules)
+- Now, React is not coming from the CDN link, but from the dependency which we have installed(from node_modules)

 ## _Warning_